Workshops

 Everyone has a story to tell.

 Be heard.
 Honor your emotional truth.
-Discover your self through story.
-Discover your history.
+Discover your story.
+Discover your self.

 Listening builds connection.